kfkchau/Project-White-Collar/core/bot-list.md

 **Core responsibilities**

-- Greet and authenticate users (where relevant),
+- Greet and, where necessary, authenticate users,
 - Elicit missing information needed to start work,
 - Clarify the user’s immediate request in a way the rest of the cohort can process,
 - Maintain conversational continuity within a session.